edgelesssys/docs.edgeless.systems/marblerun/content/deployment/kubernetes.md

 ## Option 2: Install with Helm

-Make sure that you are using the latest release of Helm and have access to the Marblerun Helm repositories.
+Make sure that you are using the latest release of Helm and have access to the MarbleRun Helm repositories.
 For upgrade instructions, see the [Helm install docs](https://docs.helm.sh/using_helm/#installing-helm).
 For more information on configuring and using Helm, see [Install applications with Helm in Azure Kubernetes Service (AKS)](https://docs.microsoft.com/en-us/azure/aks/kubernetes-helm).

-### Adding Marblerun's Helm repository
+### Adding MarbleRun's Helm repository

 ```bash
 helm repo add edgeless https://helm.edgeless.systems/stable